HMS Ceres (1777): HMS Ceres

 Ceres was the only ship-sloop of her design.
 The British Admiralty ordered her in 1774 with the requirement that her design follow that of HMS Pomona, the 18-gun French sloop-of-war Cheveret, which the Royal Navy had captured on 30 January 1761 and that had disappeared, presumed foundered, during a hurricane in 1776.

 Commander Samuel Warren commissioned Ceres in March 1777.
 In September, Commander James Dacres replaced Warren.
 Dacres sailed to the West Indies, arriving in December.

+On 4 February 1778 she captured schooner "Betsy" 3-4 leagues off St. Eustasia.
+On 6 February she captured letter of marque sloop "Sally" off St. Bartholomew Island.
+On 25 February she captured sloop "Three Friends" in the Anegada Passage.

-On 9 March 1778, near Barbados, Ariadne and Ceres encountered two vessels belonging to the Continental Navy, Raleigh and Alfred.
+On 9 March, near Barbados, Ariadne and Ceres encountered two vessels belonging to the Continental Navy, Raleigh and Alfred.
 When the American ships attempted to flee, Alfred fell behind her faster consort.
 Shortly after noon the British men-of-war caught up with Alfred and forced her to surrender after a half an hour's battle.
 Her captors described Alfred as being of 300 tons and 180 men, and under the command of Elisha Hinsman.

+On 24 March west of Barbados, Ariadne and Ceres captured the brig Fair Trade.

 On 18 October 1778, Ceres captured the French privateer Tigre.

 A little over a month later, on 17 December 1778, the French captured Ceres off St Lucia.
-Ceres was escorting a convoy of transport at the time, and Dacres acted to decoy the French 50-gun ship of the line Sagittaire and frigate Iphigénie away from the convoy, which Dacres sent on to Saint Lucia.
+Ceres was escorting a convoy of transports at the time, and Dacres acted to decoy the French 50-gun ship of the line Sagittaire and frigate Iphigénie away from the convoy, which Dacres sent on to Saint Lucia.
 After a chase of 48 hours, Dacres was forced to strike to Iphigénie as Sagittaire was only 3 mi astern and closing.